pawamoy/git-changelog/docs/usage.md

 git-changelog --bump patch  # 1.2.3 -> 1.2.4
 ```

-Note that the major number won't be bumped if the latest version is 0.x.
+Note that, by default the major number won't be bumped if the latest version is 0.x.
 Instead, the minor number will be bumped:

 ```bash